-Memorial University's identification code for TOEFL and GRE tests is 0885.
+Memorial University's identification code for TOEFL is 0885.
 There is no specific code for the Scientific Computing Program; if something needs to be provided, use CMSC (which is Memorial's denotation for this program).

 Admission decisions will be made by the School of Graduate Studies.